 Death and life are not separate and opposed, but as giving rise to each other.
 They coexist in a complementary fashion.
 We do need to conquer death but rather we should try to come accepting it and familiarize ourselves (and every single living being) with the sense of mortality and impermanence.

 Death awareness practice can bring us into balance.
-In the Dhammapada, another great teaching of the Buddha, it is said that people would never fight or argue if they fully realized they were going to die.
+In the Dhammapada, it is said that people would never fight or argue if they fully realized they were going to die.
 As we contemplate death, we can also learn compassion for our enemies.